dbdesign-students-spring2024/1-contemporary-issues-SkyeJayleen/README.md

-# The Job Market Shaped By ChatGPT
+# The Data Job Market Shaped By ChatGPT

 In this document, I plan to introduce two articles with differing perspectives on how ChatGPT will affect the data science/analysis job market in the future, and provide my personal insight on each of the articles.